achuggi1/bad-bindings/bad-bindings.md

 Offering high resource interactability, the worker is vital in gathering resources and using them.

+The Worker is a large, warm, loud human man that works and laughs with gusto.
+Unable to move after the magics that merged the characters, the Worker relies on the Explorer and Fighter for getting them to and from Action Points, and protecting them against danger.
+In return, the Worker provides the invaluable services of food preparation and smithing.

 ### Gathering/Creating ###

 The Worker can begin gathering or creating by being located one or more action points.
 These action points can be navigated around with and began.
 Once begun, the Worker can then interact as follows:

 - **Gathering**: a simple quick-time event that yields resources.
 - **Creating**: A menu-based system with tabs that each have a set of quick-time events that take resources and yield items.

+### Action Points ###

+Gathering:
+- Plant gathering: Provides a ready-to-be eaten food source that can be cooked for greater effect.
+This may be a fruit or a vegetable, which both have 1 healing value.
+- Fishing: Provides fish.
+Fish must be cooked to be eaten.
+For the purposes of cooking, the raw healing value of fish is 2.
+- Minerals: Provides ore to be used in crafting.

+Creating:
+- Kitchen: Located in the Hamlet's restaurant.
+Allows food items to be cooked into recipes that have differing benefits.
+Cooking an item by itself increases the health gained from eating by 1.
+Cooking 2 different items together combine their raw healing effect and add 3 healing.
+Cooking all 3 food items together combine their raw healing effect and add 5 healing.
+- Smithy: Located in the Hamlet's forge.
+Allows ore to be crafted into bullets (more items may be added later, such as armor or more powerful weapons).

 ### Bindings ###